 Specialization in Niche Markets

-Shipyards in the Middle East have a chance to carve out their own space by focusing on specialized markets.
+Shipyards in the Middle East can carve out their own space by focusing on specialized markets.
 For instance, building vessels tailored for specific industries, like offshore wind farms or luxury yachts, could set them apart.
 This shift toward niche markets allows shipyards to cater to unique demands, ensuring steady business even in a competitive global market.
 Some shipyards are already exploring this by designing vessels for customized maritime operations like underwater exploration or high-speed ferries.

 Diversification into Renewable Energy Projects